The Paint-By-Number Life 🐅

 I am a professional reminder-er and permission granter who moonlights as an artist, author, professional speaker, and publisher of The Adultitis Fighter, which helps people create lives filled with adventure, meaning, and joy.
 I enjoy Star Wars, soft t-shirts, and brand new tubes of paint.
 My wife Kim and I homeschool our three weird kids and live in Wisconsin, where we eat way too many cheese curds.

 View online • Get this from a friend?
 Subscribe here!
-Shenanigating Since 2000 | 2026 Issue #03 🎨 Happy Sunday, Reader!
-Greetings from Sheboygan, where I am excited to show you the first episode of a new video series from my studio overlooking Lake Michigan.
-This is Echo Base Dispatch—a brief transmission from here to wherever you are—where I share what I’m working on, what I’m wrestling with, and the lessons I’m learning along the way.
-(Click the video above to watch it, or keep reading for...
+Shenanigating Since 2000 | 2026 Issue #12 ✏️ 📺 Watch the video here.
+Happy Sunday, Reader!
+Greetings from Sheboygan, where I am back with another installment of Echo Base Dispatch, a video series from my studio overlooking Lake Michigan.
+It’s a brief transmission from here to wherever you are—where I share what I’m working on, what I’m wrestling with, and the lessons I’m learning along the way.
+Drawing isn't really about how good your...